Contact Info

 Although the Department of Anthropology only accepts students who wish to pursue the PhD, students are not officially admitted to candidacy for the PhD immediately upon entry into the program.
 Admittance to candidacy for the PhD program requires the successful completion of the requirements of the MA degree as well as of the requirements listed below.
 Continuation for the PhD requires that the student be advanced to doctoral candidacy.
 The successful defense of the doctoral proposal and admission to doctoral candidacy are expected by the end of the third year.

 - Credit units.
-Students must have completed 48 units before filing the petition to advance to candidacy.
+Students must have completed 42 units before filing the petition to advance to candidacy.

 - Forming the Doctoral Research Advisory Committee (RAC).
 Students are encouraged to work with a variety of faculty while shaping their dissertation proposal.
-Prior to scheduling their dissertation proposal defense (Qualifying Exam) during their third year, students must formally assemble a Doctoral RAC in consultation with their advisor.
+Prior to scheduling their dissertation proposal defense (Qualifying Exam) during their second year, students must formally assemble a Doctoral RAC in consultation with their advisor.
 This committee must consist of a minimum of three full-time tenured or tenure-track members of the Anthropology faculty who must approve the dissertation proposal defense (Qualifying Exam) and also sign the RAC Form and — along with the department chair — the Notice of Title, Scope, and Procedure of Dissertation.
 This committee typically forms the basis of the Dissertation Defense Committee.

 - Student-specific requirements for doctoral candidacy.
 Prior to admission to candidacy, students may be asked by their committees to fulfill additional requirements that are directly relevant to their doctoral dissertation research.
 These requirements may include a foreign language or specialized training outside of the anthropology department in areas such as statistics, computer programming, or laboratory techniques.
 Students will be formally notified by their advisor of such additional requirements.

 - Petition for admission to doctoral candidacy.
-After a student’s doctoral proposal has been successfully defended and after all other requirements set by the Office of Graduate Studies, Arts & Sciences; the Department of Anthropology; the subdiscipline; and the student’s committee have been met, the student and their advisor should submit a petition to the chair for advancement to candidacy.
+After a student's doctoral proposal has been successfully defended and after all other requirements set by the Office of Graduate Studies, Arts & Sciences; the Department of Anthropology; the subfield; and the student's committee have been met, the student and their advisor should submit a petition to the chair for advancement to candidacy.
 The chair will then inform the entire faculty and report the successful advancement to the Office of Graduate Studies, Arts & Sciences.

 Qualifying Examinations